jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### SSH Client and Server Hardening

 Clone the repo located at [https://github.com/jtesta/ssh-audit](https://github.com/jtesta/ssh-audit "GitHub for SSH Audit tool") and use the Python tool `ssh-audit.py`.
 This site contains hardening guides for SSH, both client and server located at [https://www.ssh-audit.com/hardening_guides.html](https://www.ssh-audit.com/hardening_guides.html "SSH hardening guides").

 For your Ubuntu SSH server scroll to the Ubuntu Server 24.04 in the hardening guide information and create a file: `/etc/ssh/sshd_config/20-ssh-server-audit-hardening.conf` on your SSH server.

+#### Server Hardening

 Run the three commands listed.
 For step three I have the content listed out here in an easier to parse format -- **note** you will need to us the `sudo` command for step 2.